RustScript2025/RustScript/README.md

 ### Building from Source

-RustScript requires Rust 1.91.1 or later with Edition 2024 support.
+RustScript requires Rust 1.85 or later with Edition 2024 support.

+**Checking Your Rust Version**: Run `rustc --version` to see your installed version.
+Any version 1.85 or higher includes Edition 2024 support.
+If your version is older, update Rust by running `rustup update`.

 ```bash
 git clone https://github.com/RustScript2025/RustScript.git